Strivin0311/long-llms-learning/methodology/extrapolative_pes.md

 Positional Embeddings (PEs) are minute but essential in the Transformer, especially for NLP tasks.
 Unfortunately, recent studies have highlighted a significant shortcoming of *length extrapolation* or *length generalization* ability (training the model on short sequences but can be well-performed on longer ones during inference) for Transformer-based language models.
 One of the reasons have been discovered in recent few years that the current wildly-used design for PEs are not extraploative.
 Recognizing the need to push the inference length boundary beyond $L_{max}$, the research community has made significant efforts in this direction recently.

-Notably, according to [this](#exploring-length-generalization-in-large-language-models-read) recent work, they have determined that *distractors* are the primary cause of failures in length generalization in the case of *parity* task.
+Notably, according to [this](#exploring-length-generalization-in-large-language-models recent work, they have determined that *distractors* are the primary cause of failures in length generalization in the case of *parity* task.
 These issues, however, can be mitigated considerably through approaches such as *scratchpad prompting*.
 Nevertheless, in this section, our focus remains on the undeniable role that current PEs play in length generalization in more general scenarios.

 ### Table of Contents